The 20 Best Hemangioblastoma Doctors in Japan

 Saitama, JP

-Shunsaku Takayanagi practices in Saitama, Japan.
+Shunsaku Takayanagi practices practicing medicine in Saitama, Japan.
 Takayanagi is rated as a Distinguished expert by MediFind in the treatment of Hemangioblastoma.
-Their top areas of expertise are Hemangioblastoma, Von Hippel-Lindau (VHL) Syndrome, Oligodendroglioma, and Brain Tumor.
+They are also highly rated in 12 other conditions, according to our data.
+Their clinical expertise encompasses Hemangioblastoma, Von Hippel-Lindau (VHL) Syndrome, Oligodendroglioma, and Brain Tumor.

 Distinguished in Hemangioblastoma